-Click on the 'Flash' button to start flashing.
+In the example above, after connecting the receiver to the radio via an SPort cable connection, the 'Flash' button was pressed to start flashing the desired firmware version.
 A 'Flashing device' progress bar appears.

-Followed by 'FRSK flashes successfully'.
+Followed by '.frsk has been flashed successfully!'.
 Click 'Close' to continue.